jborlik/AdventOfCode2018/README.md

 work.
 Took a bit longer than others.
 * Day 8:  Used a little class to model a directed graph, parsed recursively and inspected recursively.
 * Day 9:  Adding/removing to a list.
 Part 1 finished quickly, but Part 2 was taking forever, due to the expense of Python adding/removing to the middle of a list.
 (Is this a theme?)
 A hint from the reddit suggested the package "blist" (i.e. "conda install blist"), and the x100 size array finished very quickly.
+* Day 10:  Interesting problem to simulate particles moving and then figure out what they are writing out.
+There isn't a good way for the machine to identify something as text, at least in a time-efficient way, so there needed to be a way to terminate the processing and display the results.
+My first attempt was to count the number of particle neighbors...
+I thought that when every particle had a neighbor the text would be visible.
+I counted neighbors as up/down/right/left, and maybe if I would have included diagonals it would have worked.
+Based on a hint from reddit, in the next attempt I looked for the minimum bounding box...
+This worked.
+I used matplotlib to display.
+* Day 11:  Fill out a grid with computed values, and then look for the maximum submatrices.
+The first part (3x3 submatrices) worked fine after I remembered some of the numpy indexing.
+The second part took a while to figure out, as I was missing the examination of the last column.